Cara loves travel adventures with her kids and writing about their family-friendly experiences.

 What is Sesame Place Theme Park?

-Sesame Place Theme Park is a theme park for younger children and their families.
+Sesame Place is a theme park for younger children and their families.
+It's based on the Sesame Street television show and its characters.
 Unlike other parks, this park is geared for children ages 3-10.
 While the park may focus on the little tikes, there are activities that will thrill kids of all ages.
 We recently made a family trip to Sesame Place located just outside of Philadelphia, Pennsylvania and found a few things that may make your trip a little easier and more cost efficient.

 In planning our road trip, we decided that we would attend the park during the week.
 I anticipated that the park would be much more crowded on the weekend and since we were traveling a great distance for this fun, we wanted to get the most for our time and money.
 It worked out well because we did not have to stand in lines for very long at all.
-The longest wait for us was about 15 minutes.
-I believe that was because it was 100 degrees that day and we were in line for a water ride.
+The longest wait for us was about 15 minutes, and that was probably only because it was 100 degrees that day and we were in line for a water ride.

 Parking is located within walking distance, directly across the street from the park.
 Parking is $15 in the general lot.
 If you are Big Bird Season Pass members, parking is free.
 You just need to show your season pass.
 If you are a Grover Season Pass member, you are able to park for free in the preferred parking lot.